Notice: Kagari Ginza (Honten / head shop) moved.

 It have roast beef on it 🙂 And another roast pork.

-Ah, I love bonito broth all the same.
-The soup was bitter just a bit because of dried bonito.
+Ah, I love sardine broth all the same.
+The soup was bitter just a bit because of dried sardine.
 But I love this bitterness.

 Not only Toripaitan soba but also niboshi shoyu soba is good.
 I recommend it, too 😉